jacqueline-wong/CEE4530/Project/team10_final_report.md

     Examples
     --------
     """
-    #return the list of files in the directory
     metadata = pd.read_csv(dirpath + '/metadata.txt', delimiter='\t')
     filenames = metadata['file name']
-    #extract the flowrates from the filenames and apply units
-    #sort airflows and filenames so that they are in ascending order of flow rates

     filepaths = [dirpath + '/' + i for i in filenames]

     C_data=[epa.column_of_data(i,epa.notes(i).last_valid_index() + 1,C_column,-1,'mg/L') for i in filepaths]